Coronavirus: research appointments update

 Without medical research there would be no new medicines or tests, improved treatments, or better ways of providing healthcare.
-Sometimes research takes place in the laboratory and sometimes patients and the public need to be involved.
+Sometimes research takes place in the laboratory and sometimes we need you to get involved.

-understand the emotional and physical support needed by people living with medical conditions.
+- understand the emotional and physical support you need if you're living with a medical condition.

 We work with many other health and research organisations.